SavithaKrishnan/rise-dev-interview/README.md

 ---

+## Additional Notes

+### AI Usage

+I had never built a visualization in a React framework, so I used AI to figure out the general format for a bar chart.

+### Time Usage

+In the 4 hour time limit, I completed app setup, API ednpoint setup and UI setup for the table and the search-by-date feature.
+With some additional time, I completed the visualization in the third tab, aesthetic changes, and an API endpoint test file.
+With even more time, I would address some of the points below!

-## Work in Progress & Roadmap
+### Additional Features & Future Roadmap

-- Add sorting and pagination to the data table.
-- Improve date validation and error feedback on the search form.
-- Extend API to support more query options (e.g., by president number or party).
+- More dynamic table with pagination and search panel (sorting, pagination, filtering)
+- Joining in other data sources (voting records, etc.) to create more content and allow for more of a narrative to the app
+- Method of authentication (Auth0?)
+- More automated testing (especially for frontend)
+- Small aesthetic fixes especially for the visualization in last tab
-- Deploy app to a public environment (e.g. Vercel, Google Cloud Run).
+- Deploy app to a public production environment (e.g. Vercel, Google Cloud Run).

 # [Original Instructions Below] Full Stack Interview Template

-This repository contains a simple Flask API that connects to a public BigQuery dataset containing US Presidents

 ## Setup